BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 > till the last drop of their blood is spilled, or else they will have to
 > exterminate us.
 For we will carry the seat of war to their own houses and
 > their own families, and one party or the other shall be utterly destroyed.
 > Remember it then, all men.
+>
-We will never be the aggressors.
+> We will never be the agressors.
 We will infringe
 > on the rights of no people, but shall stand for our own until death.
 We claim
 > our own rights, and are willing that all others shall enjoy theirs.
+>
-No man
+> No man
 > shall be at liberty to come into our streets to threaten us with mobs, for if
 > he does, he shall atone for it before he leaves this place.
 Neither shall he
 > be at liberty to vilify and slander any of us, for suffering we will not in
 > this place.
+>
-We, therefore, take all men to record this day, that we proclaim
+> We, therefore, take all men to record this day, that we proclaim
 > our liberty on this day as did our fathers.
 We pledge this day to one another,
 > our fortunes, our lives, and our sacred honors, to be delivered from the
 > persecutions which we have had to endure for the last nine years.
 Neither will
 > we indulge any man or set of men in instituting vexatious lawsuits against us,
 > to cheat us out of our just rights, if they attempt it, we say, woe be unto
 > them.
+>
-We this day then proclaim ourselves free, with a purpose and a
+> We this day then proclaim ourselves free, with a purpose and a
-> determination that can never be broken.
-No, never.
-No, never.
-No, never.
+> determination that can never be broken, "no never! _no never!_ NO NEVER."!!!

 End quote.

 The people in Missouri hated the Mormons for this.
 This is a quote from Ebenezer Robinson, included in Items of Personal History of the Editor, published in November of 1889.
-Of course, Ebenezer Robinson at the time was the printer in Far West.
+Of course, Ebenezer Robinson at the time was the printer in Farr West.

 It said, quote,

-> A copy of the oration was furnished to the editor and printed in the Far
+> A copy of the oration was furnished to the editor and printed in _The Farr
-> West, a weekly newspaper printed in Liberty, the county seat of Clay County.
+> West_, a weekly newspaper printed in Liberty, the county seat of Clay County.
 > It was also printed in pamphlet form by the writer of this, in the printing
-> office of the Elder's Journal in the city of Far West, a copy of which we have
+> office of the Elder's Journal in the city of Farr West, a copy of which we
-> preserved.
-This oration and the stand taken by the church in endorsing it and
+> have preserved.
+This oration and the stand taken by the church in endorsing
-> its publication undoubtedly exerted a powerful influence in arousing the people
+> it and its publication undoubtedly exerted a powerful influence in arousing
-> of the whole Upper Missouri country.
+> the people of the whole Upper Missouri country.

 End quote.